Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Problem Statements

+Kinship verification is the \dif{simplest} of tasks in this challenging and complex \dif{problem space.} Hence, this one-to-one paradigm is the main view vision researchers have tackled. \diff{The task is to figure out whether a \dif{face pair} are blood relatives (\ie \emph{true kin} or \emph{match}).
+This face-based problem inherits all the challenges of conventional \dif{\ac{fr},} such as variations in lighting, pose, and occlusion (\eg sunglasses or beards).
+Additionally, several challenges specific to kin-based \ac{fr} are posed by age variations, face pairs that contradict directional relationships (\eg grandparent-grandchild, where the face image of the grandfather was from a younger age and that of the grandchild was older), bias \dif{across} subgroups like in \ac{fr}~\cite{robinson2020face} but amplified for the kin-based data.}

-Kinship verification is a challenging task within a complex topic.
-It inherits all the challenges of traditional \ac{fr}, with aspects amplified in difficulty due to kinship being a soft attribute with high variation, bias in nature, and directional in the variety of relationship types.
-The most fundamental question asked in kinship verification, and re-asked in all other kinship discrimination tasks is whether a face pair is related.
-Therefore, kinship verification is a boolean classification of pairs (\ie $\hat{y}\in\{\emph{KIN}\bigcup\emph{NON-KIN}\}$).Knowledge of the relationship type is assumed to be known.
-Thus, provided the output of the model for a given pair is \emph{KIN}, then the specific type is implied.
+The most fundamental question asked in kinship \dif{verification} and re-asked in all other kinship discrimination \dif{tasks} is whether a face pair is related.
+Therefore, kinship verification is \dif{the} boolean classification of pairs (\ie ${y}\in\{\emph{KIN}\bigcup\emph{NON-KIN}\}$).
+Typically, knowledge of the relationship type is assumed.
+Thus, supplied the output of the model for a given pair is \emph{KIN}, then the specific type is implied.
 Future efforts could incorporate relationship-type signals to advance capabilities of kinship detection systems; however, and as stated upfront, verification provides the simplest of all the benchmarks and, up until now, is the most popular~\cite{robinson2020recognizing}.